-- Students must still schedule around externships and other on-site requirements
+- Still must schedule an externship and meet other on-site requirements

 - Hybrid Training Programs -

-Hybrid medical assistant training programs allow students to complete at least part of the class work online, but require students to complete laboratory practice or other training on campus.
-This allows students to have more flexibility than an on-campus only program and can reduce the need to commute.
+Hybrid medical assistant training programs allow you to complete at least part of the classwork online, but would require you to complete lab work or other training on campus.
+This allows you more flexibility than an on-campus program and can reduce the need to commute.